deuzu/github-democrat-action/README.md

 ## About The Project

 Have you ever been frustated that your open source contribution never gets merged?
 Or that you missed a contribution on one of your project because you were not available?
 I have...

 Maintainers and contributors schedules are not synchronised.
 Manage or contribute to open source takes time.
 Open source management and contribution are often done on your free time, and you want it as smooth as possible.
-And you want the open source community to be as open as it should.
+Plus, you want the open source community to be as open as it should.

 That's when I knew open source community needed democracy!
 GNU defines a "free software" so that we can run, study, redistribute and distrubute modified copies.
 What if , as an open source enthousiasts, you could vote to express your opinion on a project?

 The Github Democrat brings democracy to a project.
 It gives contributors and non-contributors another way to participate by voting.
 The world is more than ever in the need of strong democracy enthousiasts.
 And so is the open source community.

 ### Built With